jishnu395/VTU-GPA-Calculator/README.md

 ✅ Input marks out of 100, and the calculator auto-assigns grade points

-#🧠 Concepts Used
+# 🧠 Concepts Used

-👨‍💻 Core Java (OOP) Concepts
+### 👨‍💻 Core Java (OOP) Concepts

 Classes & Objects: Organized entities like Subject, Student, and Sem_Subjects.

 Encapsulation: Used private fields and public methods (getters/setters) to protect data.

-Separation of Concerns: Each class handles a specific task (e.g., data model, subject list, GPA calculation).
+Separation of Concerns: Each class handles a specific task (e.g., subject list, GPA calculation).